uasal/TIMESTEP-astro-research-handbook-public/Tutorials/Installing Linux in a Windows Virtual Machine.md

  This tutorial will enable you to install Linux to your Windows PC using virtual machine software.
 A virtual Machine is a form of system software that runs in an operating system and imitates the hardware and software of an another computer.
 This allows you to run another operating system within your native operating system.

  While there are several virtual machine software options, Oracle's VM [VirtualBox](https://www.virtualbox.org/) is easy to install and configure, has a host of configuration settings, works very well with Linux, and is free.
 This tutorial will use VirtualBox as its VM software and Ubuntu as the installed Linux distribution.
 Ubuntu is considered to have the most Windows-like interface and is probably the easiest for Windows users to learn.
-If you choose a different VM software or Linux distribution, the process is similar, and I have included a bunch of helpful references at the end.
+If you choose a different VM software or Linux distribution, the process is similar, and I have included references to a few other distros, along with their VM installation procedures.
  ___
  ## Windows PC Requirements